adokoye/employee-tracker/README.md

   - MYSQL

   ## Usage:
-  Use this to navigate, view and interact with employee databases.
+  Use this to navigate, view and manage a company's employee database.

   ## Credits:

-  Made by Adaobi C Okoye
+  Curated by Adaobi C Okoye

   ## License: